iredmail/docs/installation/install.iredmail.on.debian.ubuntu.md

-# Install iRedMail on Debian Linux
+# Install iRedMail on Debian or Ubuntu Linux

 [TOC]